vb-consulting/Norm.net/README.md

 > There is no automatic O/R mapping out-of-the-box, as name suggest, this is not ORM.

-There are couple ways to achive this:
+There are couple ways to achieve this:

 1. Simplest way: use default extension that maps (selects) to generic parameter object instance.
 For example: